ebrehault/slides/plone/ploneconf-2017-keynote.md

 # Presenter Notes

-It looks like a simple feature supported by a precise and quite complex mechanism.
+It is a simple feature supported by a precise and quite complex mechanism.

 Web frameworks are like that too, right?

 But CMS are not just like frameworks.

-Maybe let's put it that way...
+Maybe we should put it that way...

 --------------------------------------------------------------------------------